Mein-Gott/sudoku-solver-python/README.md

 My own meanings:
 - `final grid` = the grid is either complete or classified as impossible, further solving isn't relevant
+- `groupset` = all the groups of a given group type, for example all rows or all regions